Testing, inspection and certification: History

 The history of testing, inspection and certification services spans back several centuries.
-In the late 19th century, following the advent of the industrial revolution and the considerable risks involved with high-pressure steam boilers, specialized institutions emerged across Europe which carried out periodical inspections of such vessels to assess their overall condition as a precautionary measure to avoid large and often deadly damages.
+In the late 19th century, following the advent of the Industrial Revolution and the considerable risks involved with high-pressure steam boilers, specialized institutions emerged across Europe which carried out periodical inspections of such vessels to assess their overall condition as a precautionary measure to avoid large and often deadly damages.
 Likewise, several of today's leading TIC companies started as classification societies in the 18th and 19th century to provide information to shipping underwriters on the condition of ships and equipment.

-Independent Testing, Inspection and Certification services

 As a result of globalization, supply chains are becoming increasingly more complex.
 Outsourcing and rising end user quality expectations have resulted in a higher demand for independent TIC services.
 Businesses are aiming to ensure that products, infrastructures and processes meet the required standards and regulations in terms of quality, health and safety, environmental protection and social responsibility, reducing the risk of failure, accidents and disruption.
 This includes such services as the testing and inspection of bulk carriers and their cargos possibly carrying commodities such as petroleum, grains or livestock.

 Independent TIC companies also play a key role in aiding governments fulfill their mandate in protecting consumers against hazardous products.
-In the European Union, for example, under the New Approach directives, certain product categories require assessment by accredited independent TIC companies, known as Notified Bodies.
+In the European Union, for example, under the "new approach" directives, certain product categories require assessment by accredited independent TIC companies, known as notified bodies.
 In the United States, the Consumer Product Safety Improvement Act of 2008 stipulates that third-party testing and certification of certain products is mandatory prior to being placed on the market.

-TIC associations

-Several associations exist representing the TIC industry, example include Independent Association of Accredited Registrars (IAAR), Independent International Organisation for Certification (IIOC), IQNET association, and the TIC Council.
-In 2018 the Chinese Academy of Inspection and Quarantine (CAIQ) and ZJ Bondi Labs Intelligent Technologies Co.
-Ltd. established the Chinese Testing, Inspection and Certification Education Association (CTICEA) to develop TIC qualification standards for the Chinese TIC industry.